carpentries/instructor-training/episodes/24-practices.md

 > ## Parting Thoughts
 >
-> If you didn't think about these issues when organizing your topics in the previous
+> If you did not think about these issues when organizing your topics in the previous
 > exercise, now consider:
 > 1. What is your mental model of teaching?
 > 2. Can you identify why each topic above applies to teaching for the Carpentries?